 Info & Maps to Help Plan Your Adventure

 You Can Hike the Narrows on Your Own

 The granddaddy of desert slot canyons, The Zion Narrows has been rated one of the top ten hikes on Earth, and rightfully so.
 Leaving the pavement of the popular Riverside Walk, the Virgin River becomes the path, drawing you up into its towering walls and sinuous path along river banks and knee-deep waters into the narrowest section of Wall Street where 18 million years of river erosion has cut 1500-foot walls into the earth.
 For many, hiking The Narrows is a life-changing experience.

 You can hike The Narrows, and we can help you.

 3 Ways to Hike The Narrows

-The flow rate of the Virgin River is metered and at certain flow rates your experience will vary, and at some flow rates, the river is actually closed by the Zion National Park.
-At flows at 150 CFS (cubic feet per second) and lower the river is accessible to Bottom-Up hikers.
-At flows at 120 CFS and lower, the Top-Down Narrows is considered safe to hike.
+The flow rate of the Virgin River is metered and at certain flow rates your experience will vary, and at some flow rates, the river is actually closed by the Zion National Park Service.
+At flows of 150 CFS (cubic feet per second) and lower the river is accessible to Bottom-Up hikers.
+At flows of 120 CFS and lower, the Top-Down Narrows is considered safe to hike.
 To see the current flow rate, click here.